 Finally, we have $\pi_1(\acover)= [\fund,\fund]$, so $H_1(\acover)$ is the abelianization $[\fund,\fund]^{\text{ab}}$.
 The action of $\fund$ on $[\fund,\fund]$ by conjugation descends to a action of $H$ on $[\fund,\fund]$ by outer automorphisms.
-This projects to a well-defined action of $H$ on $[\fund,\fund]^{\text{ab}}$, and the resulting $\Z[H]$--module structure agrees with that of $H_1(\acover)$.
-The exact sequence above is thus isomorphic as an exact sequence of $\Z[H]$--modules to
+This projects to a well-defined action of $H$ on $[\fund,\fund]^{\text{ab}}$, and the resulting $\ZH$--module structure agrees with that of $H_1(\acover)$.
+The exact sequence above is thus isomorphic as an exact sequence of $\ZH$--modules to

-We now briefly discuss the various types of elements in $\Hcover$.
-First, $\Hcover$ has an important subspace: the image of $H_1(\acover)$ in $\Hcover$, which is also equal to the kernel of the boundary map $\partial$.
-We call elements in this subspace \emph{curves}, whereas the general element of $\Hcover$ is an \emph{arc}.
-This terminology should not be confused with the usual description of curves in $S$; a separating curve in $S$ is just a null-homologous simple closed curve in $S$, not an element of some homology group.

-Inside the subspace of curves in $\Hcover$, there are certain special elements that we call \emph{lifting curves}; these are the homology classes of simple closed curves in $\acover$ that project homeomorphically under $p$ to simple closed curves in $S$.
-Equivalently, observe that the pre-image under $p$ of any separating curve $\Curve$ in $S$ is a disjoint union of separating curves in $\acover$; we call the homology classes of these curves the \emph{lifts} of $\Curve$.
+Observe that the pre-image under $\pi$ of any separating curve $\Curve$ in $S$ is a disjoint union of curves in $\acover$, each a lift of $\Curve$, whose union separates $\acover$; by abuse of notation, we also call the homology classes of these curves the \emph{lifts} of $\Curve$.
 Distinct lifts of $\Curve$ differ by a deck transformation.
+Note that any lift of a separating curve, considered as an element of $\Hcover$, lies in the image of $H_1(\acover)$, which is also the kernel of the boundary map $\partial$.